Which Natural Sleep Aid Works Best?

-According to a recent study by the National Institutes of Health (NIH), 1.6 million American adults with insomnia have gotten a deeper, more restful night’s sleep by using natural sleep remedies.
+According to a recent study by the National Institutes of Health, 1.6 million American adults with insomnia have gotten a deeper, more restful night’s sleep by using natural sleep remedies.

 The NIH study on Complementary and Alternative Medicine found that “A majority of people who used natural therapies for their insomnia reported they were helpful.”
 Many adults who suffer with sleeplessness would prefer to avoid the side effects of sleeping medications such as memory loss, headache, nausea, depression, dizziness, confusion, hangover effects and possible addiction.

-Valerian root can make getting to sleep easier and is also used for nervous tension and anxiety.
+Valerian root has been used for restless sleep, as well as nervous tension and anxiety.
 Valerian is often combined with other mildly sedating herbs like chamomile, hops, passion flower and lemon balm.
-Drowsiness and an inability to remain alert are Valerian’s most common side effects.
+Valerian is an her-based sedative and can be overly-strong for some people.
+Drowsiness, a hang-over effect, headache and stomach upset are known side-effects.
 It may be unsafe to take while driving or operating heavy machinery and should not be consumed along with alcohol or sedative drugs.
+With so many other natural sleep aid options that are easier to manage, valerian root is usually not necessary.

 Melatonin is a naturally occurring hormone produced by the pineal gland, which is located in the center of the brain.
 At night or in the dark, the pineal gland releases melatonin to regulate the sleep cycle.
 The body produces less melatonin with advancing age.
 While melatonin doesn’t require a prescription, it is a potent hormone.
 If too much is taken, it can make it more difficult to wake up and may result in daytime grogginess.
-It is best used under the supervision of a doctor and for a short period of time.
+It is best used under the supervision of a doctor and for a short period of time as it may suppress the body’s own ability to produce melatonin naturally.

 Tryptophan is an amino acid (a component of protein) that is found in turkey, tuna, bananas, dates, oats and dairy products.
 It has been used for people with insomnia because it is converted into serotonin, a chemical messenger in the brain that’s involved in mood, appetite and sleep.